sgiardl/ActiveLearning/README.md

     │   └── Pretraining.py 	 <- Pretraining experiments.
     │   └── QueryStrategy.py     <- Query strategy experiments.
     │
-    ├── data
-    │   └── raw            	 <- The original, immutable data dump.
-    │			      	    This is where the data gets downloaded.
-    │
     ├── models             	 <- Trained and serialized models, model predictions, or model summaries │
     ├── reports            	 <- Generated analysis as PDF and LaTeX.
     │   └── figures        	 <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   	 <- The requirements file for reproducing the analysis environment, │                         	    generated with `pipreqs path/to/folder`
-    │
     ├── src                	 <- Source code for use in this project.
     │   ├── data           	 <- Scripts to download or generate data